1. What is your objective?

-Training can sometimes be over looked and is known to be one of the major failures associated with implementing any methodology.
+Training can sometimes be overlooked and is known to be one of the major failures associated with implementing any methodology.
 Stakeholders and anyone involved in a project needs to be fully trained up on the new methodology and how best to use it.

 It is important that everyone follows the methodology closely to ensure long term success.
-Having regular project management meetings along with other methods of communication to ensure that all individual involved in the methodology are following it without fail.
+Having regular project management meetings along with other methods of communication to ensure that all individuals involved in the methodology are following it without fail.
 It may be difficult to get everyone to buy into the methodology at the off-set but soon they will see the benefits and any initial adoption issues will be replaced with positives.

 7. Changing with the times: